 - Adults with type 1 or type 2 DM should be screened annually for dyslipidemia.

-- Men 20-45 years or women 20-55 years without ASCVD risk factors should be screened for dyslipidemia every 5 years.
+- Men 20-45 years old or women 20-55 years old without ASCVD risk factors should be screened for dyslipidemia every 5 years.

-- Adults older than 65 years with one or no risk factor should be screened for dyslipidemia annually; those with two or more ASCVD risk factors should have a lipid assessment performed.
+- Adults older than 65 years with one or no risk factors should be screened for dyslipidemia annually; those with two or more ASCVD risk factors should have a lipid assessment performed.

 Monitoring

-Lipid testing is recommended to assess medication and lifestyle adherence.
-A baseline fasting lipid panel should be repeated 1-3 months after statin initiation, after which monitoring with a lipid panel should be performed every 3-12 months.
-The ACC/AHA guideline de-emphasizes fixed goals for LDL and HDL and instead supports a percentage decrease in LDL-C of 30-49% for moderate-intensity therapy and >50% for high-intensity therapy.
-AACE/ACE guidelines recommend treating to achieve lipid targets based on risk category.
-The LDL-C targets for specific populations are as follow :
+Lipid testing is recommended to assess the impact of medication and lifestyle adjustments.
+A baseline fasting lipid panel should be repeated 1-3 months after statin initiation, after which monitoring with a lipid evaluation should be performed every 3-12 months.
+The ACC/AHA guidelines deemphasize fixed goals for LDL and HDL levels and instead support a percentage decrease in LDL-C. AACE/ACE guidelines recommend treating to achieve lipid targets based on risk category.

 ARUP Laboratory Tests